jozefg/blog/posts/2015-08-25-type-in-type.md

     }
 ```

+Notice that the well-formedness goal that `intro` is handled by our
+assumption!
+After all, it's just `member(Russell; Russell) ∈ U{i}`, we
+already proved it.
 Now our subgoals look like this

-    Remaining subgoals:

     [main]
     1. x : member(U{i}; U{i})